numerai/numerai-cli/README.md

       ```
 4. After the setup script confirms Python and Docker, install `numerai-cli` via:
     ```
-    pip3 install numerai-cli --user
+    pip3 install --upgrade numerai-cli --user
     ```
+    NOTES:
+    - This command will also work to update to new versions of the package in the future
-    NOTE: If you are using python venv then drop the --user option.
+    - If you are using python venv then drop the --user option.
       If you don't know what that is, disregard this note

 ## Node Configuration